 Nick Raines: Tough guy.
 Secret service agent.
 Vampire.

 Bad news comes in threes at Empire General Hospital.
 One: The hospital’s operating license is in jeopardy.
 Two: The most valuable supernatural drug in Washington DC has been stolen from a seemingly impenetrable safe.
 Three: Ashley McDonnell has lost her magical powers.

 Newly turned vampire Nick Raines shows up at Empire General the night everything goes wrong.
 How will Ash turn things around when the vampire making her hormones hum may be the man sabotaging her career?

-The Witch Doctor Is In, the first volume in the Washington Medical: Vampires Ward Series, will be available on June 7, 2018 as an ebook and in print.
+The Witch Doctor Is In, the first volume in the Washington Medical: Vampires Ward Series, is available as an ebook and in print.
 The story takes place in the Magical Washington universe.
 It is part of the Love Spells line of laugh-out-loud cozy paranormal romances.

 <<< Chapter 1 >>>

 First do no harm—that’s what they taught me in medical school.